-Governor Ige Announces New Cabinet MembersPosted on Dec 31, 2014 in Latest News, Newsroom, Press Releases
+Governor Ige Announces New Cabinet MembersPosted on Dec 31, 2014 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Gov. David Ige today announced the appointment of seven members of his Cabinet.